Placement Exam, Survey and FAQs

 ✓ Students who have taken the Advanced Placement Exam can take the

 placement exam but can only accept either the AP or the Webcape placement score.
 Refer to the Foreign Language website link AP Credit and International Baccalaureate or the Undergraduate Bulletin for AP scores and recommended class placements.

 ✓ Students who have college credit for a foreign language level from another university

 (including CAPP levels in high school)

-If you are a native or near-native speaker of Arabic, Chinese, French, German, Italian, or Spanish, and plan to continue advanced study of that language, you must first take the placement exam in that language to determine the level of proficiency.
+If you are a native or near-native speaker of Arabic, Chinese, French, German, Italian, or Spanish, and plan to continue advanced study of that language, you must first take the placement exam in that language to determine your level of proficiency.
 After taking the exam and obtaining the results, you must consult with the Chair of the Department of Foreign Languages and Literatures before registering for an advanced foreign language level.

 Native speakers of other languages should consult with the records office in their college regarding possible exemption from the foreign language requirement.